-Unrealized gain on investments was \$3,799,408 at December 31, 2016 compared to \$5,029,160 at December 31, 2017.
-We consider our entire investment portfolio to be available for sale and accordingly all investments are reported at fair value, with changes in net unrealized gains and losses reflected as an adjustment to accumulated other comprehensive income.
-The increase in unrealized gain on investments was due primarily to an improvement in the market value of our equity portfolio.
-Declines in the fair value of investments below cost are evaluated for other than temporary impairment losses.
-The evaluation for other than temporary impairment losses is a quantitative and qualitative process which is subject to risks and uncertainties in the determination of whether declines in the fair value of investments are other than temporary.
+Unrealized gain on investments was \$5,029,160 at December 31, 2017 compared to an unrealized loss of \$218,348 at December 31, 2018.
+As a result of our adoption of ASU-2016-01 on January 1, 2018, the unrealized gain or loss position of our equity investments subsequent to January 1, 2018 are no longer recognized within accumulated other comprehensive income on our consolidated balance sheet.
+The cumulative effect of our adoption of ASU 2016-01on January 1, 2018 resulted in a \$5,092,950 decrease to accumulated other comprehensive income.
+We consider our entire fixed income investment portfolio to be available for sale and accordingly all fixed income investments are reported at fair value, with changes in net unrealized gains and losses reflected as an adjustment to accumulated other comprehensive income.
+Given the nature of our investments in fixed maturities and the average duration of our fixed maturity securities, the return of our fixed maturities investments will be impacted by changes in interest rates.
+As a result to the current rising rate environment, our fixed income securities have experienced unrealized losses prior to maturity.
+Declines in the fair value of fixed income investments below cost are evaluated for other than temporary impairment losses.
+The evaluation for other than temporary impairment losses is a quantitative and qualitative process which is subject to risks and uncertainties in the determination of whether declines in the fair value of fixed income investments are other than temporary.
 The risks and uncertainties include changes in general economic conditions, the issuer's financial condition or near term recovery prospects, and the effects of changes in interest rates.
-Our accounting policy requires that a decline in the fair value of a security below its cost basis be assessed to determine if the decline is other than temporary.
-If so, the security is deemed to be impaired, and a charge is recorded in net realized losses equal to the difference between the fair value and the cost basis of the security.
-The fair value of the impaired investment becomes its new cost basis.
+Our accounting policy requires that a decline in the fair value of a fixed income security below its cost basis be assessed to determine if the decline is other than temporary.
+If so, the fixed income security is deemed to be impaired, and a charge is recorded in net realized losses equal to the difference between the fair value and the cost basis of the security.
+The fair value of the impaired fixed income investment becomes its new cost basis.

-The composition of the investment portfolio at December 31, 2017 and 2016 is as follows:
+The composition of the investment portfolio at December 31, 2018 and 2017 was as follows:

-2017 2016
+2018 2017

-U.S. government agency securities 15% 5%
+U.S. government agency securities 24% 15%

-Obligations of state and political subdivisions 13 16
+Obligations of state and political subdivisions 7 13

-Corporate debt securities 20 22
+Corporate debt securities 21 20

-Equity securities (including the hedge fund) 52 57
+Equity securities 48 52

 100% 100%

-Our losses and loss adjustment expenses increased by 21.2% to \$5,677,589 in 2017 from \$4,683,409 in 2016.
-The increase in the 2017 amount was mainly attributable to the increase in current year losses and loss adjustment expenses under the Reinsurance Agreement due to increased cessions from C&F, as discussed above.
-Our loss ratio under the Reinsurance Agreement, calculated as the ratio of losses and loss adjustment expenses to net premiums earned, was 64.5% in 2017 and 65.7% in 2016.
-The decrease in this loss ratio was primarily due to favorable settlements on claims in accident years 2013 and 2015, partially offset by higher than expected large loss emergence in accident year 2016.
+Our losses and loss adjustment expenses increased by 9.8% to \$6,235,474 in 2018 from \$5,677,589 in 2017.
+The increase in the 2018 amount was mainly attributable to the increase in current year losses and loss adjustment expenses under the Reinsurance Agreement due to increased cessions from C&F, as discussed above.
+Our loss ratio under the Reinsurance Agreement, calculated as the ratio of losses and loss adjustment expenses to net premiums earned, was 61.5% in 2018 and 64.5% in 2017.
+The decrease in this loss ratio was primarily due to favorable settlements on claims in accident years 2015 and 2016, partially offset by higher than expected large loss emergence in accident year 2017.